nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_ipc.rst

 Radio core
 ==========

-The Radio core exposes radio communication services to the Application Core through IPC.
+The Radio core exposes radio communication services to the application core through IPC.
 These services include:

    * Bluetooth® (HCI or host API)
    * IEEE 802.15.4 radio driver API

-These services are hidden behind Zephyr APIs available in the Application Core, like the Bluetooth host API or the IEEE 802.15.4 driver API.
+These services are hidden behind Zephyr APIs available in the application core, like the Bluetooth host API or the IEEE 802.15.4 driver API.
 All services can be enabled simultaneously using separated endpoints in a shared IPC instance.
-You can implement other services running in the Radio Core and expose them to the Application Core using more endpoints from the shared IPC instance.
+You can implement other services running in the radio core and expose them to the application core using more endpoints from the shared IPC instance.

 Secure Domain core
 ==================